aliavang/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-This project's goal is to teach us about file redirections.
-We also learn how to filter files with certain commands and what special characters are.
+This project's goal is to teach us about file redirections and filtering.
+We first learn how to redirect the output of commands using the redirection symbols.
+Then, we learn how to filter files with certain commands and using options with those commands to filter accordingly to what we need.
+Alongside filtering and redirecting, we learn what special characters are and how to work with them.

 0 - A script that prints "Hello, World" with a new line to the standard output.